 For me, ultrasound is by far the easiest way to diagnose pericardial effusion.
 It’s quick, easy, minimally invasive, and is a very sensitive diagnostic test.
 A focused ultrasound of the pericardial space (as well as the thoracic and abdominal cavities) to check for any significant cavitary effusion can usually be performed in less than 5 minutes, without shaving any fur (use alcohol), and with the patient resting comfortably in sternal recumbency (click here to learn how to perform a focused ultrasound for cavitary effusion).

-You don’t need a $30,000 ultrasound machine for most emergency procedures.
-I think our unit is from 1989 and it does the job.
-We got it for less than $3000 used from a radiology technician.
-These units are priceless for helping to identify fluid in the body cavities and ultrasound-guided centesis.
+You don’t need a top of the line $30,000 ultrasound machine for most emergency procedures.
+If you don’t have an ultrasound machine, you can usually find a used laptop-sized unit from a radiology technician.
+These units are priceless for helping to identify fluid in the body cavities and for ultrasound-guided centesis.

 The diagnosis of pericardial effusion is much more challenging without ultrasound.
 This might surprise you, but thoracic radiographs are NOT considered reliable for the diagnosis of pericardial effusion resulting in cardiac tamponade.
 The radiographic findings that typically come to mind (enlargement of the cardiac silhouette, globoid appearance of the cardiac silhouette, and convexity of the dorsocaudal aspect of the cardiac silhouette) are not very sensitive or specific for cardiac tamponade attributable to pericardial effusion.
 In very acute cases, significant enlargement of the cardiac silhouette might not be apparent at all on x-ray.
 In the highly compromised patient, the degree of stress, restraint or sedation that is typically required for x-ray may result in sudden decompensation.